JAM SCHOLARSHIP FUND

 Completion of the scholarship application

-Every recipient will be asked to sign a commitment to complete the scholarship funded classes/workshops, and submit a photo and brief summary of their experience to be later published on our website.
+Every recipient will be asked to sign a commitment to complete the scholarship funded classes/workshops, and submit a photo and brief interview or video of their experience to be later published on our website.